fac-members/fac-slides/src/slides/tfb-showcase.md

 ---

-We have provided practical Product Management experience to PHF grantees and validation of their planned new digital services.
+We have provided practical Product Management experience to PHF grantees and validation of their new digital services.

 ---